lemon07r/JDK-PowerShell-Installer-Script/README.md

 - No file deleting code whatsoever.
 Only installs to empty directory.
 Creates directory if non-existant.
 - Defaults to Program Files\Java\{detected JDK name/version}\ on blank entry for quick installs.
 - Sets both PATH and JAVA_HOME environment variables after extraction.
+- Uses [helper function](https://stackoverflow.com/a/69239861) instead of setx /M, which is known to have issues.

 ## Usage
 1. Go to https://github.com/lemon07r/JDK-PowerShell-Installer-Script/blob/main/jdk_installer.ps1